+The accounting and reporting policies of the Association conform to GAAP and prevailing practices within the banking industry.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements.
 Actual results could differ from those estimates.
 Material estimates that are particularly susceptible to significant change in the near term relate to the determination of the allowance for loan losses.